 - 2005: BSc in Nutrition, Stockholm University/Karolinska Institutet, Stockholm, Sweden.
 Title of the thesis: Estrogen Receptor-Beta as a new pharmaceutical target treating Leukemia.
 Supervisor: Margaret Warner, PhD, Department of Biosciences and Nutrition, Karolinska Institutet.

-- The open population-based Rakai Community Cohort in Uganda: Understand how nutrition and microbiome affect NCDs and infectious diseases
+- The open population-based Rakai Community Cohort in Uganda: Understand the interplay between nutrition and microbiome in NCDs and infectious diseases

 - WelTel study: Prevention of mother to child transmission (PMTCT), HIV/AIDS care in Kenya